darktable-org/dtdocs/content/preferences-settings/darkroom.md

 : (default _list_)

 show mask indicator in module headers
-: If enabled, an icon will be shown in the module header to indicate the modules that have a [mask](../darkroom/masking-and-blending/masks/_index.md) applied (default on).
+: If enabled, an icon will be shown in the header of any processing modules that have a [mask](../darkroom/masking-and-blending/masks/_index.md) applied (default on).